h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 # Install Anaconda (Note: the command is for a Linux environment)
 bash Anaconda3-2020.02-Linux-x86_64.sh

-# To Download and Install Anaconda follow the steps on this link: https://docs.anaconda.com/anaconda/install/mac-os/
+# (Mac)) To Download and Install Anaconda follow the steps on this link: https://docs.anaconda.com/anaconda/install/mac-os/
 ```

 Move the **MOJO2 Py Runtime** file to the $HOME folder: